knobs-dials/pg_sizes/README.md

 Proof of concept version, contains various hardcoded assumptions, and I may have misread documentation.
 I'm sure the sizes are approximate  I need to read up.

 You need to be able to stat the database's actual files on filesystem.
 (TODO: figure out if we can do it from the database itself - see exact meaning of relpages)

+You're running someone else's code on your database.